amitabh-research151/ineuronindustry/README.md

-# This is the Git Tutorials  by Amitabh
+# This is the amazing Git Tutorials  by Amitabh
 # how do you do
 # hey Bro
+# These changes are by developer2